-In response to pandemic restrictions several venues have clubbed together to transform the B-listed, multi-level car park at Castle Terrace into a Covid-safe, live events venue.
+In response to pandemic restrictions during August 2021 several venue operators clubbed together to transform the B-listed, multi-level car park at Castle Terrace into a Covid-safe, live events venue.
+Information below is maintained for archive purposes.

-The 2021 Fringe festival hub was created collaboratively by Gilded Balloon, ZOO Venues, Traverse Theatre and Dance Base.
+The airy, 2021 Fringe festival hub was created collaboratively by Gilded Balloon, ZOO Venues, Traverse Theatre and Dance Base.
+It was Fringe number 195.

 Multistory has an open-air stage and audience area where performances are held.
 It's free to access the hospitality area, which has food stalls, a bar, seating booths (with table service), and pop up performances downstairs.
 The performance space has no cover from the elements (so dress appropriately), however the hospitality seating area is completely undercover one floor down.